hypo69/hypo/pytest/gemini - set 4/en/src/product/product_fields/product_fields.md

 6. **Import Error Fix:** The `import header` lines are commented out because they were redundant in this context.

 7. **Example Tests (Important):** I've added example test cases for `test_id_product_setter_success` and `test_id_product_setter_failure`.
-The failure test demonstrates how to use `pytest.raises` to catch exceptions and check that the appropriate error message was logged.
+The failure test demonStartes how to use `pytest.raises` to catch exceptions and check that the appropriate error message was logged.
 This example and the comments are essential to get you started with the correct structure and usage.

 **How to Use:**